 You can read a review of the Commodore version from Zzap!64 magazine right here.
 Make sure to click to the next page for a couple more opinions on the game.

-More screenshots of this version are also available on the Lemon 64 website's page for the game.
+More screenshots, albeit it over-pixelised ones, of this version are also available on the Lemon 64 website's page for the game.

 So to celebrate, Crash magazine did an extended preview and arranged to have a specially commissioned comic to give away free.
 First up, the preview in the magazine itself.

 The preview was mainly made up of a fascinating interview with Patrick Gallagher, Tony Husband and Mark Rodgers, Oink!'s leading men, during which they'd touch upon the creation of the comic, the very reason behind its existence, its sense of humour and popularity and sales.
 Also they'd bring up the real Mary Whitehouse, the future of the comic and the furore around the Janice & John strip which appeared in #7 and which was followed up on in the comic itself in #28.
 But you don't need me to tell you about it, you can read it all here for yourself:

 |Who says you have to take your job seriously all the time??|

-Also in this issue Frank Sidebottom would be in charge of the production of a competition for readers to win a copy of the game, which involved trying to find the word "Oink" as many times in a hand-drawn wordsearch, as well as his own "Top 5 Computers" which were (and I quote, hence no capital letters too) "the very big super crazy MKIII, a mega amiga, come through the door 64, the one with the rubber keys and the spectrum 3".
+Also in this issue Frank Sidebottom would be in charge of the production of a competition for readers to win a copy of the game, which involved trying to find the word "Oink" as many times in a hand-drawn wordsearch, as well as his own "Top 5 Computers" which were (and I quote, hence no capital letters) "the very big super crazy MKIII, a mega amiga, come through the door 64, the one with the rubber keys and the spectrum 3".